-Looking for the best places to eat in Bali?
+Looking for the best places to eat in Bali as part of your Bali itinerary?
 You’re in the right place!
 I’ve done the research so you don’t have to.

-As much as we wanted to visit all 23 of them during our trip, we only had 5 days, and this included a sunrise hike up to Mount Batur, exploring the hidden canyon at Beji Guwang, a day trip to Nusa Penida and an afternoon of surfing.
+As much as we wanted to visit all 23 of them as part of our Bali itinerary, we only had 5 days in Bali, and this included a sunrise hike up to Mount Batur, exploring the hidden canyon at Beji Guwang, a day trip to Nusa Penida and an afternoon of surfing.

 Find the best cafes and restaurants in Ubud, Seminyak, Canggu and more from this list!